 Three key components that work to our advantage when using Astragalus are flavonoids, saponins, and polysaccharides.
 These phytochemicals are biologically active compounds found only in plants.
 Some preliminary clinical confirmation of its immune-supporting properties said that it increases the production of white blood cells, notably T cells and macrophages, as well as natural killer cell activity and inhibiting T-helper cell type 2 cytokines.

-immune system benefits from polysaccharides
+Immune system benefits from polysaccharides

-Polysaccharides are the most important functional constituents in Astragalus responsible for the antimicrobial, antiviral and reduced inflammation capabilities of this herb.
+Polysaccharides are the most important functional constituents in Astragalus responsible for the antimicrobial, antiviral, and reduced inflammation capabilities of this herb.
 These polysaccharides have many effects, such as reducing inflammatory cytokines like TNF-α, IL-6, and IL-8.
-Polysaccharides potentiate immune-mediated antitumor activity of interleukin-2 in vitro, improve lymphocyte responses, enhance natural killer cell activity, potentiate monocyte activity, increase phagocytosis, and activate macrophages to release nitric oxide and tumor necrosis factor-alpha, which directly blocks growth of pathogens.
+Polysaccharides potentiate the immune-mediated antitumor activity of interleukin-2 in vitro, improve lymphocyte responses, enhance natural killer cell activity, potentiate monocyte activity, increase phagocytosis, and activate macrophages to release nitric oxide and tumor necrosis factor-alpha, which directly blocks the growth of pathogens.

 Astragalus may improve your immune system and symptoms of chronic fatigue and seasonal allergies.
 For most people, astragalus is well tolerated.

-Astragaus capsules for purchase at HR Supplements
+Astragalus capsules for purchase at Nootropics Depot

 Benefits and uses may include: